MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### Microsoft.WSMan.Management.WSManConfigContainerElement

 ## NOTES
-* To run this cmdlet on Windows Vista, Windows Server 2008, and later versions of the Windows operating system, start Windows PowerShell by using the Run as administrator option.
+* To run this cmdlet on Windows Vista, Windows Server 2008, and later versions of the Windows operating system, start PowerShell by using the Run as administrator option.
 * This cmdlet generates XML that represents a Web Services for Management (WS-Management) plug-in configuration and sends the XML to WS-Management, which registers the plug-in on the local computer (`New-Item wsman:\localhost\plugin`).
 * The properties of a session configuration object vary with the options set for the session configuration and the values of those options.
 Also, session configurations that use a session configuration file have additional properties.